ElGarash/guidelines/README.md

 1. An experiment should be lightweight, with a clear end goal, takes at max a week, and easily disposable.

-2. The end goal of the experiment should be clear, if the end goal is a UI for example, you should provide a mockup.
+2. The end goal of the experiment should be clear, if the end goal is a UI for example, we provide a mockup.

    a. the mockup should be simple, preferably done in tldraw.

    b.
-If the experiment is data transformation (e.g., removing tashkel), you should provide a few examples.
+If the experiment is data transformation (e.g., removing tashkel), we provide a few examples.

-3. If the experiment is concerned with generating a new dataset, you should document the new dataset.
+3. If the experiment is concerned with generating a new dataset, we document the new dataset.

    a.
 Columns names.